 Here’s a table with some English-speaking countries’ voltage for reference.
 (At the end of this post there’s a link to check other countries in the world too.)

 Usually, frequency is not a big deal except for appliances like clocks, or appliances with motors where speed can be an issue.
 For instance, a clock operating at 50Hz will run faster on 60Hz and you will have a time problem.
-Luckily, most appliances are compatible with dual frequency I guess.
+Luckily, most appliances are compatible with dual frequency.
 I checked some of mine and I only found appliances compatible with both frequencies.
-Make sure you check what is in use in your own country before you travel.
+Make sure you check what’s in use in your own country before you travel.

 Here’s a table with the frequency used in the countries we saw above.

-I’m not going to list all the countries differences regarding voltage and frequency, but as promised, I’ll leave you a link to the International Electrotechnical Commission website which has a list with all the details (plug type, voltage and frequency by country).
-You can even search for a specific location using their map.
+I’m not going to list all the countries’ differences regarding voltage and frequency, but as promised, I’ll leave you a link to the International Electrotechnical Commission website which has a list with all the details (plug type, voltage, and frequency by country).